Consequences of High Risk Drinking

 - Driving, planning to drive, or participating in other activities requiring skill, coordination, and alertness.

 Immediate Health Risks

 Excessive alcohol use has immediate effects that increase the risk of many harmful health conditions.
 These immediate effects are most often the result of binge drinking and include the following:

 - Unintentional injuries, including traffic injuries, falls, drownings, burns, and unintentional firearm injuries.

 - Violence, including intimate partner violence and child maltreatment.
-About 35% of victims report that offenders are under the influence of alcohol.
-Alcohol use is also associated with 2 out of 3 incidents of intimate partner violence.
+About 35 percent of victims report that offenders are under the influence of alcohol.
+Alcohol use is also associated with two out of three incidents of intimate partner violence.
 Studies have also shown that alcohol is a leading factor in child maltreatment and neglect cases, and is the most frequent substance abused among these parents.

 - Risky sexual behaviors, including unprotected sex, sex with multiple partners, and increased risk of sexual assault.
 These behaviors can result in unintended pregnancy or sexually transmitted diseases.